efcaguab/tracking/README.md

 2. Changes in the storage bucket that match the daily update prefix are automatically detected and trigger a Google pub/sub notification.
 3. The pub/sub message triggers a call to an API processing function.
-    This API reads the data from the storage.
-The function then validates, cleans, and transforms, the data.
-Finally, the clean data is deposited in a Google BigQuery table.
-The processing function runs serverless in Google CloudRun.
+    This API reads the data from the storage and aggregates the data.
+    This data is then deposited in a Google BigQuery table.
+The aggregation function runs serverless in Google CloudRun.

 ## Deployment steps